 In the pineal gland, dopamine can stop the effects of norepinephrine, a neurotransmitter involved in producing and releasing melatonin.
 When dopamine appears, your pineal gland makes and releases less melatonin, causing you to perk up.

-A 2012 study also found that sleep deprivation decreases the availability of certain types of dopamine receptors.
+A also found that sleep deprivation decreases the availability of certain types of dopamine receptors.
 With fewer receptors, dopamine doesn’t have anywhere to attach to, making it hard to stay awake.

 Serotonin’s role in regulating the sleep-wake cycle is complex.
 While it plays a role in maintaining sleep, it can also prevent you from falling asleep.